How can social casino affiliates create landing pages for paid traffic?

 - Add mandatory compliance text, privacy notices, and opt-in controls

-- Run QA across devices and browsers, check load speed and ad policy fit
+- Run QA across devices and browsers, check load speed, and review ad policy fit

 - Launch with a controlled budget and monitor early performance signals